Paulo-Rogerio/kubernetes-certifications/CKA/learning/k8s.md

 # They can be populated from literal values, individual files, or entire directories and consumed in Pods as environment variables,
 # command arguments, or volume files.

+# ConfigMaps store non-sensitive configuration data, such as environment variables or configuration files

 # A ConfigMap can be consumed by Pods and other Kubernetes components in several ways:

 • As environment variables